kxue43/misc-technical-notes/fedora39_post_install.rst

 Create a folder :file:`~/build-rpms` to save the RPM packages from which direct installation was performed.

-For VS Code and Google Chrome, download the RPM packages from the official websites and perform :command:`sudo dnf install` on them.
+For Google Chrome, download the RPM package from the official website and perform :command:`sudo dnf install` on it.
+Perform :ref:`configure_chrome`.

+Follow :ref:`vscode_fedora` to install VS Code.

 In Gnome Software, install the RPM version of "Tweaks" and the Flathub version of "Extensions".
 Install "Dash-to-Dock" by: